Samland-Gov/legislation-old/laws/road_laws/samland_road_usage_act.md

 2. Road users shall comply with all applicable traffic laws, regulations, and road signs.
 3. Road users shall maintain proper control of their vehicles, avoiding distractions and impairment that may jeopardize safety.
 4. Road users shall yield to pedestrians and other vulnerable road users, exercising caution and providing adequate space.
+1. All road users in Samland shall drive on the left-hand side of the road.
+2. The policy of driving on the left is established to ensure consistency, safety, and efficient traffic flow.
+2. Motor vehicles, bicycles, and pedestrians shall adhere to this principle of driving on the left at all times, except where explicitly authorised by traffic signs or road markings.

 ## Article 4: Speed Limits
 1. Speed limits shall be established and indicated through appropriate road signs.